HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Games/Search problem games.md

 Must account for hostile agents

-- other agent's goal is to diminish our utility
+- Assumption that opponent agent's goal is to diminish our utility
 - we do not consider randomness and non-deterministic action for simplicity

 ## Information available